avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 *V. cholerae* lineages are far smaller and in general involve milder symptoms and rarely cause deaths.
 For example, the cholera epidemic in Yemen that began in 2016 (and is still continuing) has included approximately million suspected cholera cases and appproximately 4000 deaths from 2016-2020 (`WHO 2020`_).
-As a result, the 7PET lineage is of major public health concern, while the other non-pandemic/epidemic lineages of *V. cholerae* are in comparison only of relatively minor public health concern.

 .. _WHO 2020: https://applications.emro.who.int/docs/WHOEMCSR314E-eng.pdf